in2code-de/luxletter/readme.md

 | 0.2.0      | 2019.07.13  | Task       | Fix for PHP 7.3, Fix for default sql mode setting, documentation update            |
 | 0.1.0      | 2019.07.10  | Task       | Initial release of a working newsletter extension                                  |

-## Todos

-* done: Mail queue
-* done: Configuration for sendervalues
-* done: Link-rewriting for tracking via psr-15 (and disabling via data-attribute)
-* done: Trackingpixel for openrate
-* done: Unsubscribe-Plugin
-* done: Dashboard
-* done: New CType teaser to build newsletters with content elements
-* done: HTML for newsletter optimization
-* done: lux: identification with email clicks (with lux 5.0.0)
-* in progress: lux: new view in backend with all email receivers and there newsletter actions
-* in progress: lux: show email actions in normal detail view?
-* Documentation (how to build newsletters, basic configuration, what can lux do, etc...)

-### Todos for later

-* Embed images in mails?
-* Catch bounce mails?
-* HTML for EXT:news in newsletter?

 ## Need help with email-marketing or marketing automation?